Most articles about persuasion techniques tend to promise quick results.

 Well, since you have done the same route countless times, you have learned to do it automatically.

-Now, when we want to convince someone or simply have a pleasant conversation, we need their full attention.
+In persuasive communication, it’s essential to break through this mental fog.
+We must ensure we have their full attention.
 But to have their full attention, we must break their autopilot.

 How can we do it?

-We ask questions or bring up subjects that are not ordinary.
+– We ask rhetorical questions or bring up subjects that are not ordinary.

 I’m not saying you should say weird stuff.
 Just say things that go against their everyday script.

-For example, you can comment on something slightly out of place like “You ever notice how this place smells like vanilla even though they sell no desserts?
+For example, you can comment on something slightly out of place, like “Have you ever noticed how this place smells like vanilla even though they sell no desserts?

 #9 The Moral Authority Frame

-Many people tend to have the same style of arguing.
+Many people tend to have the same style of argument.

 It’s when you frame their behavior as inconsistent or unfair while positioning yourself as having the moral high ground.
 It’s very subtle but will allow you to instantly take control of the conversation.